-- 39. Goldman Sachs employs uniform procedures for evaluating employee performance which systematically underrate female professionals relative to their similarly situated male peers. - 40.
+- 40. Goldman Sachs employs uniform procedures for evaluating employee performance that systematically underrate female professionals relative to their similarly situated male peers. - 41.
 Upon information and belief, Goldman Sachs uses a "360-degree" employee review process, by which an employee's supervisors, co-workers, and subordinates review the employee's performance for the year.
 Reviewers give the employee a numerical rating on a scale of 1 to 5, with 1 being the lowest score, and 5 being the highest.
-Reviewers also write comments about the employee's performance. - 41.
+Reviewers also write comments about the employee's performance. - 42.
 After the 360-degree review process is complete, Goldman Sachs uses a computer algorithm to adjust for the leniency and harshness of reviewers.
-This adjustment produces the employee's "adjusted score," which supposedly determines the quartile in which the employee will be ranked. - 42.
+This adjustment produces the employee's "adjusted score," which supposedly determines the employee's quartile ranking. - 43.
 Goldman Sachs managers are able to unduly influence the 360-degree evaluation process by requesting or requiring which superior, co-workers, and subordinates will evaluate an employee.
-Managers have the ability to add or remove a reviewer at their election. - 43.
-Moreover, even though the adjusted performance scores provide an initial quartile ranking, managers are then given wide discretion to place their employees into quartiles which are forced ranked (i.e., managers must assign an equal number of people to each quartile).
-A manager can therefore move an employee to a higher or lower quartile based entirely on the manager's subjective feelings towards the employee and his or her peers.
-Since there are only a given number of slots in the top quartile, managers' favoritism towards males means that these spots most often go to male employees.
-It is these manager-determined quartile rankings that determine employees' compensation.
+Managers have the ability to add or remove a reviewer at their election.

-44. Together, Goldman Sachs' dual-track performance evaluation procedures systematically underrate female employees relative to male employees - that is, women, on average, receive lower 360-degree review scores, more negative reviews, and lower quartile rankings than men in similar positions who have delivered similar or worse objective performance.
+- 44. More significantly, even though the adjusted performance scores supposedly reflect performance, Goldman Sachs requires its managers to place employees into quartiles that are forced ranked (i.e., managers must assign an equal number of people to each quartile), largely untethered to the performance score.
+In this process, a manager can move an employee to a higher or lower quartile, without regard to the absolute values of the performance evaluations or to the initial quartile ranking the employee earned in the public 360-degree review.
+There are a limited number of slots in the top quartile, and these spots most often go to male employees.
+It is these unvalidated quartile rankings that determine employees' compensation, eligibility for transfer and promotion, business opportunities, and professional support. - 45.
+Together, Goldman Sachs's dual-track performance evaluation procedures systematically underrate female employees relative to male employees that is, women, on average, receive lower 360-degree review scores, more negative reviews, and lower quartile rankings than men in similar positions who have delivered similar or worse objective performance.